Vernon Hill (sculptor): Guildford Cathedral

-Some of Hill's finest work can be seen at Guildford Cathedral in Guildford, Surrey.
-Apart from the reliefs on the south door entrance he carved the angels on the sedilia inside the cathedral, as well as the tongues of flame on the pulpit and lectern.
+Some of Hill's finest work can be seen at Guildford Cathedral in Guildford, Surrey, which was designed in 1932-33.
+Apart from the reliefs on the south door entrance, he carved the angels on the sedilia inside the cathedral, as well as the tongues of flame on the pulpit and lectern.
 He also carved the arms of Bishop Greig over the inside of the sacristy door and the figure of Saint Ursula over the inside of St Ursula's Porch.

-At the east door of the south porch (on either side of the central buttress pier in the south transept) are two magnificent bronze doors set under two arches which feature Vernon Hill's reliefs.
+At the east door of the south porch, on either side of the central buttress pier in the south transept, are two magnificent bronze doors, set under two arches, which feature Hill's reliefs.
 These are depictions of various occupations, of both men and women.
 The men's occupations are on the right-hand door and include sowing, woodcutting, fishing, hunting, shepherding and ploughing; on the left-hand door are depicted women's traditional occupations including milking, spinning, and teaching.